Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Results and discussion

-where ${\cal J}_0=2m_nR^2A/5$ is the moment of inertia of a spherical nucleus with the number of nucleons $A$ and radius $R=1.2 A^{1/3}$~fm, $m_n$ is the neutron mass, and $\beta_2$ is the deformation parameter (in TALYS by default it is $0.6$ for the 1st barrier and $0.8$ --- for the 2nd).
-In addition, each barrier of each nucleus is associated with the energy $E_{ci}$, starting from which the spectrum of transition states at the barrier is considered continuous (i.e., only levels with energies $E_i(KJ\pi)\le E_{ci} $ are considered discrete).
-Thus, the level density $\rho^{tot}_i(E_x)$, calculated in the Gilbert--Cameron model, is assigned to the nucleus at the $i$-th barrier, while the energy $E_U$ is taken equal to $E_{ci}-B_i $, and, accordingly, the number $N_U$ is taken equal to the total number of discrete transition states.
-Thus, by increasing the parameter $R_{tm}$, one can increase the value of $N_U$ and, thus, the level density of the nucleus at high excitation energies above the fission barrier.
+where ${\cal J}_0=2m_nR^2A/5$ is the moment of inertia of a spherical nucleus with the number of nucleons $A$ and radius $R=1.2 A^{1/3}$~fm, $m_n$ is the neutron mass, and $\beta_2$ is the nuclear deformation parameter (in TALYS by default $\beta_2$ is equal to $0.6$ for the 1st barrier and $0.8$ --- for the 2nd one).
+Thus, by increasing $R_{tm}$, we increase $N_U-N_L$, thereby increasing $\rho^{tot}(E_x)$ for all values of $E_x$.
+As for $K_{rc}$, this is an additional ``adjustment'' factor for the collective enhancement of the density of transition states at $E>E_M$; by default (as it can be seen, in particular, from the Table~\ref{t5}), it is always equal to one.
+Thus, by increasing $K_{rc}$, we increase $\rho^{tot}(E_x)$ at $E>E_M$.
+It should be noted that the fission cross section reacts significantly differently to changes in the parameters $R_{tm}$ and $K_{rc}$.

-The effect of the $K_{rc}$ parameter on the level density is explained much more simply.
-Since the nucleus at the fission barrier is strongly deformed, in TALYS, by default, for each such nucleus, the function $\rho^{tot}(E_x)$ for $E_x > E_M$ is taken equal to the product of the Fermi gas expression by the coefficients describing the collective enhancement of the level density.
-The constant parameter $K_{rc}$ is an additional ''adjustment'' factor; at the same time, by default (as it can be seen, in particular, from the Table~\ref{t5}), it is always equal to one.

 It is clear that $R_{tm}$ and $K_{rc}$ are far from the only parameters that can be used to change the density of transition states.
 The level density in TALYS is set using a variety of parameters, perhaps the most important of which is the level density parameter $a$ (see \cite{Koning_2017}).
 However, we use default values for all these parameters, assuming, in particular, that the Fermi-gas density of levels is a very good approximation, tested on a huge variety of isotopes, both spherical and deformed (albeit with relatively small deformations).
 At the same time, the parameters $R_{tm}$ and $K_{rc}$ are specific for highly deformed nuclei, and their values cannot be established in any other way than by studying the features of nuclear fission.